uvarc/rc-website/content/userinfo/ivy.md

 # Requesting Access

 Access to Ivy resources is project-based, limited to PIs and their designees, and requires approval.
-Costs for Ivy resources and storage must be funded by the PI.
 Once a project is approved a PI and her/his researchers must sign a RUDA (one for every researcher on each project).

 [<button class="btn btn-success">Request an Ivy Account</button>](https://cadre.virginia.edu/node/add/account-request)